AldwinOlanda/SGWeatherForecast/README.md

-# Api.ai - sample webhook implementation using Node.js
+# A webhook for SG Weatherforecast that can be implemented in Api.ai

 More info about Api.ai webhooks could be found here:
 [Api.ai Webhook](https://docs.api.ai/docs/webhook)